vansencool/NexelArena/README.md

 ## 💬 Usage

-Commands and config details, and API are coming soon.
+Commands, config details, and API are coming soon.

+---

+## 🛠️ To Do

+- Add automatic arena regeneration.
+- Create an API for developers.
+- More features